 In 1975, Claude Corky Nowell said he had an encounter with highly intelligent beings he called “Summa individuals” who revealed to him the true nature of the universe.
 Corky promptly changed his name to Summum Bonum Amon Ra—though he goes by the more casual Corky Ra—and founded the “Summum” religion.

 Based out of Salt Lake City, the Summum (Summus is Latin “highest,” and Summum is a play on that) religion has its own principles of creation and laws of learning.
 To an outside observer, Summum resembles a blend of science fiction (encounters with aliens and cloning), New Age mysticism, and a blend of ancient religions.

 Summum draws many of its beliefs from Egyptian polytheism, with a particular emphasis on the Sun God Ra, hence Corky’s new name, though it also relies on the teachings of “Gnostic Christians,” such as those found in the Gospel of Thomas.
 Practicing the religion relies heavily on meditation, aimed at the Summum goal of “spiritual Psychokinesis.”

 A particular peculiarity of the church is that it practices modern mummification.
-They hold that mummification allows for a soul to smoothly depart from our world to the next.
-Additionally, they claim the modern mummification process they use preserves the cells and enables them to be cloned in the future.
-For Summum followers reincarnation is a scientific, as well as as spiritual, concept.
+It holds that mummification allows for a soul to smoothly depart from our world to the next.
+Additionally, it claims the modern mummification process they use preserves the cells and enables them to be cloned in the future.
+For Summum followers reincarnation is a scientific, as well as a spiritual, concept.

-The church is open to the public on Thursday evenings for philosophy discussion.
+The church is open to the public on Wednesday evenings at 7:00 p.m. for philosophical readings and discussions, but appointments must be made ahead of time.